simbo/css-reset-and-normalize/README.md

 Take a look at the [source code](./scss/reset-and-normalize.scss), it has comments.

-BTW: There's a good article about [Reboot, Resets and Reasoning](https://css-tricks.com/reboot-resets-reasoning/) by Chris Coyier.
+BTW: Here's an article about [Reboot, Resets and Reasoning](https://css-tricks.com/reboot-resets-reasoning/) by Chris Coyier.